psychemedia/sin-eater-resources/src/_through_1880s.md

 >
 > H.

-A correspondent from London replied in the edition of [October 30th, 1891](https://newspapers.library.wales/view/3339267/3339270/19/), p3, recalled another tradtional tale:
+A correspondent from London replied in the edition of [October 30th, 1891](https://newspapers.library.wales/view/3339267/3339270/19/), p3, recalled another traditional tale:

 > OLD-WORLD SUPERSTITIONS.
 >